Director of Quaker House, Fayetteville-Ft. Bragg, North Carolina 2001-2012. Since retirement, he has lived in Durham NC.

 In late 1997, Chuck left Pendle Hill and headed to Central Pennsylvania, where he continued writing, editing and publishing, and taught several courses at nearby Penn State University.
 A continuing focus of his study and publications since this time has been the history and evolution of liberal Quakerism in America, particularly its theological evolution.
 In 1999 he established Quaker Theology, a semi-annual journal which is available both in print and online.
 Chuck edits the journal with Friend Stephen Angell.

-In 1998, he and FQA created the Lemonade Art Gallery at the Friends General Conference annual Gathering.
+In 1998, he and the Fellowship of Quakers in the Arts created the Lemonade Art Gallery at the Friends General Conference annual Gathering.
 Chuck served as Curator of the Lemonade Gallery, which became a part of the Gathering program for many years, through 2002.
 During this period he was also Clerk of the Planning Committee for the 2001 Quaker Peace Roundtable, hosted by State College (PA) Friends Meeting.
 In addition he was part of the working group that planned the 2003 North American Quaker Peace Conference at Guilford College.

 Following the onset of the terror war of September 2001, Chuck, like many others, reassessed his situation in light of the Quaker Peace Testimony.
 To aid his own and others’ reflection on this turn of events, he established the Quaker Peace Web Page and later published an essay, A Quaker Declaration of War.
-At the beginning of 2002, he moved to Fayetteville, North Carolina, to become director of Quaker House, which has been a front-line Friends peace witness project there since 1969.
+At the beginning of 2002, he moved to Fayetteville, North Carolina, to become director of Quaker House, which has been a front-line Friends peace witness project near Fort Bragg, one of the largest US military bases, since 1969.

-At Quaker House, besides organizing numerous peace vigils, rallies, and related events, Chuck led Quaker House in planning conferences to mark the fiftieth anniversary of President Eisenhower’s “Military Industrial Complex” speech in 1961; several conferences on U.S. use of torture; among others.
+At Quaker House, besides organizing numerous peace vigils, rallies, and related events, Chuck led Quaker House in planning conferences, one to mark the fiftieth anniversary of President Eisenhower’s “Military Industrial Complex” speech in 1961; others taking on U.S. use of torture; and more.
 Quaker House was also active in publishing reports and pamphlets during his tenure.

 Since his “retirement” in late 2013, Chuck has concentrated on writing projects.
 During the 2013-2014 academic year, he was the Cadbury Research Scholar at Pendle Hill, a Quaker study center in Pennsylvania.
+Two pioneering books of Quaker history came out of that year, “Angels of Progress” and “Remaking Friends,” which told the long-forgotten story of Progressive Friends, the vanguard of modernist Quakerism.
 As of autumn 2014, he had published four more books, and was at work on more.

 In the spring of 2013, Chuck joined with many other Carolinians in the “Moral Monday” protests of restrictive and oppressive legislation passed by a new state government, aimed at the poor, minority voters, and favoring the wealthy.
-As part of this campaign, he was arrested in July 2013 as part of a peaceful protest at the NC state legislature.
-It was his sixth arrest.
+As part of this campaign, he was arrested in July 2013 as part of a peaceful protest of new voter suppression laws at the NC state legislature.
+It was his sixth arrest, and was a lived parallel to the beginning of his activist “career” almost 50 years earlier.
 The charges were finally dismissed in October 2014.

 Chuck has been married and divorced twice.
 He has four adult children, three daughters and a son, and several grandchildren.
 Many of his stories were written for them.